Get your Medical Marijuana Card online In Minutes

 Is a California MMJ Card Valid in Other U.S. States?

 Yes.
 Arizona, Hawaii, Maine, Nevada, New Hampshire, Rhode Island, and Michigan recognize a valid, in-date medical marijuana identification card and recommendation letter from California.
 However, entrance into another state’s medical cannabis dispensaries is at the dispensary’s discretion.
 Reciprocity means that participating states recognize California medical marijuana cards and recommendations as valid.
-Whether California recognizes medical marijuana cards from other states is still yet to be accepted, but it looks as if the answer is “no”.
+Whether California recognizes medical marijuana cards from other states is still yet to be decided, but it looks as if the answer is “no” so far.

 What if I think my child needs medical marijuana?

 We will do all we can to help.
 We also know lots of great people and dispensaries who can help, too.
 You will need to be the child’s caregiver.
 Medical histories are particularly useful for such cases.

 No. Medical marijuana cards are not covered by Medicare, Medicaid or Obamacare (aka, the Patient Protection and Affordable Care Act (PPACA)).
 This is because cannabis/marijuana is a Schedule I drug under the Controlled Substances Act (CSA).

 Are there hidden charges or extra fees?

 No. A medical marijuana recommendation letter costs $49.
 A medical marijuana recommendation letter and MMJ card together costs $59.
 This includes the cost of the appointment.